clojusc/friend-oauth2/README.md

 ## TODO:

+* Set default for access-token-parsefn as it should be standardized based on this: http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-5.1
 * WRITE SOME F#*$ING TESTS
 * Handle exceptions/errors after redirect and access_token request.
 * Add a better authorization scheme (in terms of authorization and auth-map settings), preferably one which integrates Friend's credential-fn when the access_token is received.